kevinwlu/iot/lesson8/README.md

 sudo apt-get install python-pandas python3-pandas

-# Install the latest scikit-learn by pip instead of "sudo apt-get install python-sklearn" on a Raspberry Pi
+# Install scikit-learn by pip (or pip3) on a Raspberry Pi

 sudo apt-get install libopenblas-dev